ncatlab/nlab-content/pages/8/7/1/0/178/content.md

   (G \stackrel{\to}{\to} * )
 $$

-regarded as a [[simplicial manifold]] and canonically embedding into simplicial presheaves.
+regarded as a [[simplicial manifold]] and canonically embedded into simplicial presheaves.

 =--